Envuso/core/packages/Core/README.md

 </p>

+# Warning:
+Envuso is currently a WIP.
+I'm currently resolving a couple of issues and getting everything read.
+Docs are incomplete and I'm often pushing updates.
+Wait a week or so and it should be ready to use.

 ## Envuso Core

 **Note:** This is the core of Envuso Framework, to begin scaffolding your project with Envuso, please [visit the framework repository](https://github.com/Envuso/framework)